 Just holidaying in Egypt is an experience in itself – one that will remain with you for the rest of your life.
 This country is unlike any other with such a fascinating history.
-Its enthralling past can still be seen in the ancient ruins and relics scattered across the landscape, inside the striking temples spiraling into the sky and down the narrow backstreets leading to preserved marketplaces and courtyards.
+Its enthralling past can still be seen in the ancient ruins and relics scattered across the landscape, inside the striking temples spiralling into the sky and down the narrow backstreets leading to preserved marketplaces and courtyards.

 With our Egypt tours you will get countless chances to partake in unique activities – and at times even step out of your comfort zone.

-Ride a camel at the pyramids
+Ride a camel at the Giza Pyramids

 The pyramids were designed to represent the primordial mound, as Egyptians believed that the earth was created from this stone.
 The shape of the pyramids is thought to be symbolic of descending rays of sunlight.
 When many of the pyramids were originally constructed, they were covered in a reflective limestone to make them sparkle in the sun.
 Over time, the limestone has worn away to expose the inner block structure.